Technical & Organizational Measures

 Measures to ensure that personal data cannot be read, copied, altered, or removed without authorization during electronic transmission or while being transported or stored on data media, and that it is possible to verify and determine to which entities personal data is intended to be transmitted by data transmission equipment.

 - All data transfers between heylogin and external systems take place exclusively via encrypted connections.
+The protocol used is TLS in version 1.2 or higher.

 2.2 Input control